 Meat lovers will enjoy the cevapcici — chopped meat, grilled in the shape of sausages or meatballs.
 Non meat-eaters can have their veggies in a sandwich or on a plate.
 The bargain prices are a welcome contrast to what you’ll find in the touristy old town.
 The friendly waitress totaled up our bill and commented, “You drank more than you ate!”

 A little farther on the opposite side of the road, the more upscale Ladovina Restaurant beckons you inside with cooling mist fans.
 They provide magazines (in local language) for you to browse, and you’ll feel like hanging around for a while.
-The waiter recommended an excellent white pro anima wine to go with my fresh sea bass.
+The waiter recommended an excellent white wine to go with my fresh sea bass.
 On our second visit to this place we were limited to pizza — which was excellent — because we happened to arrive when the grill chef was taking a break.
 Reservations recommended for late dinners.

 Terry’s Travel Tips: